unageek/kigumi/README.md

 1. A mesh must not be empty.
    - An empty mesh can represent either the empty set or the whole space.
 Thus, the program refuses to handle such inputs.
-1. A mesh must only have triangle faces.
 1. A mesh must not have a degenerate (zero-area) face.
 1. For each pair of faces (f1, f2) (f1 ≠ f2), one of the following must be met:
    - f1 and f2 have an edge in common and do not intersect elsewhere than the edge,
    - f1 and f2 have a vertex in common and do not intersect elsewhere than the vertex,
    - f1 and f2 do not intersect.

+Additional notes:

+1. Faces that have more than three vertices are interpreted as triangle fans.

 ### Conditions on the pair of input meshes